keenangraham/epi-rust/README.md

-Solutions to the *Elements of Programming Interviews in Python* exercises implemented in Rust.
+Some examples from *Elements of Programming Interviews in Python* implemented in Rust.